-- ☐ After test fitting, glue the completed floor assembly from Step 2 into the fuselage.
+- After test fitting, glue the completed floor assembly from Step 2 into the fuselage.
 If you have not already done so, it is a good idea to paint the underside of the floor as some of the openings in the wing bottom will allow the floor bottom to be seen when the model is completed. - □ Locate and cement the wing bottom (C52) to the fuselage.

-- ☐ Open the two holes in the wing bottom to allow for later installation of the Yagi radar antenna.
-(To be installed in Step 14) - ☐ When the wing bottom is dry, glue the left top wing (C50) and the right top wing (C51) to the wing bottom and the fuselage wing fillet.
-It is recommended that you glue the wing tops to the fuselage wing fillet first and glue toward the wing tips to insure a good tight fit at the wing root. - ☐ After cleaning up the glue joint, paint the area behind the approach light (J115) on the left wing leading edge bright silver and glue the light in place.
-We recommend you use white glue or clear gloss acrylic paint to secure the clear pieces in place to avoid smearing or crazing the clear plastic. - □ Repeat the painting procedure for the landing light (J114) on the left wing bottom.
+- When the wing bottom is dry, glue the left top wing (C50) and the right top wing (C51) to the wing bottom and the fuselage wing fillet.
+It is recommended that you glue the wing tops to the fuselage wing fillet first and glue toward the wing tips to insure a good tight fit at the wing root. - After cleaning up the glue joint, paint the area behind the approach light (J115) on the left wing leading edge bright silver and glue the light in place.
+We recommend you use white glue or clear gloss acrylic paint to secure the clear pieces in place to avoid smearing or crazing the clear plastic. - Repeat the painting procedure for the landing light (J114) on the left wing bottom.
 Glue the landing light in place.